Solids Impact Flow Meter Weighing Technology “Think Outside the Box”

 2012 Spring Meetings and Technical Conferences

-- Flow Scale weighing solutions are usually much cheaper and many times more practical than static weighing solutions or other dynamic weighing solutions (belt scales, weight loss, etc.).
+- Solid Impact Flow Meter solutions are usually much cheaper and many times more practical than static weighing solutions or other dynamic weighing solutions (belt scales, weight loss, etc.).
 EZ-Flo has a standard product line.
 One of the most common models we have is the custom model.
 The custom model is a model that if we do not have a standard model available, we’ll design and build to the application.
 In these particular scales shown below, the material slide is directed down a pipe toward a plate that will push against the load cell.
 The more flow, the more weight being accounted for.

 The position and slope of the plate can be adjusted to the amount of flow and the type of material being weighed.
 In some instances the application does not allow for much vertical height at the point of transition.
 The short scale may fit the space available and work well for the material being weighed at the specified flow range.